meeber/titor/README.md

 1. Create `src/**<package-export>**.js` if it doesn't exist
 1. Create `test/.eslintrc.yml` if it doesn't exist
 1. Create `test/**<package-export>**.js` if it doesn't exist
+1. Create `test/fixture/common.js` if it doesn't exist
+1. Create `test/fixture/current.js` if it doesn't exist
+1. Create `test/fixture/legacy.js` if it doesn't exist
+1. Create `test/fixture/src.js` if it doesn't exist

 You can remove `package.json.save` after reviewing the new `package.json`.